A boundary review is being held to set electorate boundaries for the 2026 General Election.

 How are electoral boundaries decided? (elections.nz)

-The Representation Commission will release its draft electorate boundaries and electorate names for public consultation in March 2025.
+The Representation Commission released its draft electorate boundaries and electorate names for public consultation in March 2025.

 How many electorates will there be?